dwthurber/MSHE-Student-Resources/_workshops/resume-and-cover-letter.md

 ---

-Your resume and cover letter are the marketing documents you’ll need for a successful job search.
-Together, they tell your professional story – the goals you want to help an employer achieve, and the skills, experience, and values you possess that will help you do so.

 As you craft your cover letters and resume, please keep the following, general tips in mind:

 * **The resume and cover letter must be complementary**, but each must also be strong enough to stand on its own.
 You never know which document recruiters and hiring managers will scan first.